krgamestudios/krgamestudios.github.io/index.md

 Hello world!

 I'm Kayne Ruse, an independent game developer, making both video and tabletop games.

 I've been making games since I was a kid (20 years now!), and I plan to keep going, no matter what.
-I've worked with several small ad-hoc teams over the years, and I've always made games with minimal budgets - hence my motto: Making games on a shoestring budget.
+I've worked with several small ad-hoc teams over the years, and I've always made games with minimal budgets - hence my motto: **Making games on a shoestring budget**.

 If you want to contact me, you can do so at [krgamestudios@gmail.com](mailto:krgamestudios@gmail.com)